elc1798/alice/README.md

  - Launching Google maps and getting directions on the fly
  - Being able to create Google Calendar events
  - Able to send emails
- - Checking the weather
- - Checking the news
  - Changing your screen brightness
  - Really anything else that I feel like adding...